Multi-Scale Local Speculative Decoding for Image Generation: Related art

 LANTERN~\cite{jang2025lantern,park2025lanternpp} is the first to extend speculative decoding to image synthesis.
 It addresses token ambiguity in visual models by introducing a relaxed acceptance criterion based on latent token interchangeability.
 This improves acceptance rates while bounding total variation distance to preserve semantic fidelity, achieving 1.75--1.82$\times$ speedups over greedy decoding on LlamaGen~\cite{sun2024llamagen}.

-\methodname{} is closely related to LANTERN in extending speculative decoding to image synthesis.
+\methodname{} is closely related to LANTERN in extending speculative decoding to images.
 Like LANTERN, it relaxes the verification objective to address token ambiguity in vision models.
 However, \methodname{} uniquely leverages the multi-scale prior to further improve decoding efficiency, making it the first speculative decoding method to do so.

 \paragraph{Multi-scale} autoregressive models generate images in a coarse-to-fine manner, improving both efficiency and quality.
 VAR~\cite{tian2024var} introduced next-scale prediction, conditioning each resolution level on lower ones, and outperformed diffusion models in speed and fidelity.
 Follow-up works such as M-VAR~\cite{ren2024mvar}, Switti~\cite{voronov2025switti}, and others~\cite{guo2025fastvar,jiao2025flexvar,han2025infinity} extend this framework.
 M-VAR decouples intra- and inter-scale modeling, combining bidirectional attention with linear-complexity mechanisms like Mamba~\cite{gu2024mamba}, achieving state-of-the-art FID with fewer parameters.
 Switti~\cite{voronov2025switti} removes explicit cross-scale autoregression and classifier-free guidance at high resolutions, enabling up to 7$\times$ faster sampling with competitive quality.